BMP of Oil and Gas Development

 U.S. Geological Service: USGS: GIS

-Oil and Gas Field Static Maps
+Oil and Gas Field Maps & Info

 Use these links to find static maps of oil and gas fields and associated statistics

-Detailed Oil/Gas/Coalbed Methane Field Maps: United States Energy Information Association.
+Detailed Oil/Gas/Coalbed Methane Field Maps: United States Energy Information Administration.
 Basin-specific oil and gas field maps are included and show the locations, boundaries, names, and either the barrel-of-oil equivalent (BOE), the liquid hydrocarbon (crude oil plus lease condensate), or the natural gas reserve size for each field (2001 data).
 Additional maps include the 100 volumetrically largest oil and/or natural gas fields for proved resources and the status of coalbed methane in the United States.
-Maps are in .pdf format.
+Maps are in PDF format.

 Interactive Web Mapping